 For travellers from outside the UK, BritRail passes are available – covering the whole of the UK, or just for Scotland.
 For the full range of BritRail passes click here .
 Also, for every adult buying a full price ticket, one child (age 5 to 15) receives a pass of the same type and duration for free (under 5’s are already free for all passes).

-As with trains, coaches are an excellent way of travelling around the mainland.
+As with trains, coaches are an excellent way of travelling around the scottish islands on a budget.
 The big difference is that some coach companies do travel to and around some of the Scottish islands.
 National Express and Citylink for example, both travel to the Isle of Skye.

 Coaches are usually cheaper than travelling by train, but the journeys do tend to take longer.
 Again, the key is to try and book your coach travel early.
 Some prices Like Megabus for example can be exceptionally low.

 Coach stations that coach companies travel to, on or on the way to, the islands are:

 - National Express – Kennacraig, Kyle of Lochalsh, Oban, Portree and Uig.
 Also with National Express Overseas travellers can buy a Brit Xplorer pass (in 7, 14 or 28-day versions) in the UK, or at major ports and airports.

 - Citylink – Aberdeen, Arisaig, John O’Groats, Kennacraig, Kyle of Lochalsh, Mallaig, Oban, Skye (many stops), Sconser, Scrabster and Ullapool.
 Also with Citylink, you can save 20% on NorthLink Ferries passenger fares and travel to Orkney and Shetland from Scrabster-Stromness, Aberdeen-Lerwick, and Aberdeen-Kirkwall-Lerwick.